 Faith-consistent use of assets:

-1.a.
 Finance, investments and micro-finance

 The first of the Seven Key Areas, Faith-Consistent Use of Assets, is a big one.
 Faiths are major stakeholders in the physical planet when it comes to land, buildings, forests and water – and that's before we get to health care, financial investments and microfinance, and purchasing power and consumption behaviours, all of which fall into this category.
 For that reason, we have split this section into several pages.
 Here we focus on finance and investments.